World Trade Center (2001–present): Disputes

 One World Trade Center itself was met with criticism early in its planning and construction stages.
 The original design, which was asymmetrical, significantly shorter, and called for an off-center spire, was met with much disapproval, causing a new one to be devised.
 A key feature of the final design, the fortified, windowless base, was also denounced as looking dreary and unwelcoming.
-To alleviate this problem, the designers decided to clad it with prismatic glass panels.
+To alleviate this problem, the designers decided to clad it with prismatic glass panels but sample panels bowed and broke during testing.
+A more typical construction glass, mounted on louvered ventilation panels, was installed instead.
 The name change from Freedom Tower to One World Trade Center was met with some criticism.
 The then-Governor of New York, George Pataki, stated in 2003 that "[t]he Freedom Tower isn't going to be One World Trade Center, it's going to be the Freedom Tower."

 Rebuilding

 Early construction and final planning

 The design for the World Trade Center was finalized in 2005, but was revised extensively after the NYPD raised security concerns regarding various sites in the complex, which delayed the start of the construction of the entire complex by two years.
 The new plans for the World Trade Center Transportation Hub, which involved doubling the number of support columns, pushed back the construction timeline.
 In the original plan, the construction of the National September 11 Memorial & Museum would have begun after the Transportation Hub had been completed because the roof of the Transportation Hub provided the foundation on which the memorial and the walls of the museum rested.
 Due to the two-year delay and pressure by the victims' families to have the memorial completed by the 10-year anniversary, it was decided to concentrate on building the memorial and holding off construction of the transportation hub, which increased costs to an estimated $3.4 billion.
 A performing arts center was also announced that year.